Tomato6966/investment-portfolio-simulator/README.md

     - *Export the entire portfolio Overview to a PDF, including Future Projections of 10, 15, 20, 30 and 40 years*
 - 📄 Export to CSV Tables
     - *Export all available tables to CSV*
+- See the asset performance p.a. as well as of the portfolio

 ## Tech Stack